Michael Constantinou: Research career

 Constantinou is the inventor of the highly effective energy dissipation apparatus (US Patent 6,438,905), Negative stiffness device and method (US Patent 8,857,110), Negative stiffness device and method (US Patent 9,206,616) and Motion damping system designed for reducing obstruction within open spaces (US Patent 9,580,924).

 Constantinou developed the toggle, scissor-jack and open-space damping systems introduced fluidic self-centering systems.
 He has contributed to the development of standards and guidance related to seismic protective systems, including the National Earthquake Hazards Reduction Program Recommended Provisions, American Society of Civil Engineers (ASCE) Standards 7 and 41, and the American Association of State Highway and Transportation Officials (AASHTO) Guide Specification for Seismic Isolation Design.

 Honors and awards

 In 2019, Constantinou received an honorary doctorate from the University of Patras, the same University where he received his civil engineering diploma.
 He was also elected to Fellow status in the American Society of Civil Engineers in October of that year.

-Since 2014, Constantinou has held the rank of State University of New York (SUNY) Distinguished Professor, the highest academic rank in the SUNY system.
-He received the Nathan M. Newmark Medal (2015) and the Moisseiff Award (2015) from the American Society of Civil Engineers (ASCE).
+He received the Nathan M. Newmark Medal (2015), the Moisseiff Award (2015) and the Walter P. Moore, Jr. Award (2026) from the American Society of Civil Engineers (ASCE).